canaanhowell/tiktok-video-scroller/PRODUCTION_DEPLOYMENT_STATUS.md

 4. ✅ Real video metadata from /app/main/input/musicians/
 5. ✅ Firebase client-side configuration
 6. ✅ Production environment variables
+7. ✅ **NEW** - Dynamic vendor metadata display (names, cities, websites)
+8. ✅ **NEW** - Category detection from video titles with fallback support
+9. ✅ **NEW** - Complete TypeScript type safety for all Firebase models
+10. ✅ **NEW** - Vendor metadata stored in Bunny CDN metaTags for optimal performance

 ## 🔒 Current Limitations